 Let’s run through the major areas of preparation for a successful testing day.

 Time Allocation: Test Selection, Staffing & Equipment

-Your resources include 5 testers, 1 Y Balance Test Kit and 2 FMS kits and you have approximately two hours to test 25 athletes.
+Your resources include 5 people, 1 Y Balance Test Kit and 2 FMS kits and you have approximately two hours to test 25 athletes.
 Since this is your first time testing, I would recommend that you perform the Functional Movement Screen and Y Balance Test Lower Quarter to get the most information with the least amount of testing.
-The testing calculator reveals that with 5 novice staff, you should be able to test 25 players in about 1.5 hours.
+The testing calculator reveals that with 5 novice staff (4 testers and 1 coordinator), you should be able to test 25 players in under 2 hours.